 A warranty deed is different than a regular quitclaim deed.
 A quitclaim deed includes no warranty of good and marketable title.
 A warranty deed includes five warranties of title.
-If a buyer discovers an issue with the title to the property, the buyer may have a legal claim against the seller of the property, or the title insurance company.
+If a buyer discovers an issue with the property title, he may have a legal claim against the title insurance company.

 How do you file a warranty deed in Florida?

-Once signed, a warranty deed is filed, or recorded, in the official records of the county as where the property is located.
-The deed is taken to the county records office, which will scan and stamp the deed.
-The office then will return the original to the buyer of the property.
+A properly executed warranty deed is filed, or recorded, in the official records of the county where the property is located.
+The county records office will scan and stamp the deed.
+The records office will return the original to the property buyer.

 Does Florida require witnesses for a warranty deed?